Lucy Burwell Berkeley

-Lucy Burwell Berkeley (November 21, 1683–December 16, 1716) was courted by Governor Francis Nicholson when she was 17 years old.
+Lucy Burwell Berkeley (November 21, 1683–December 16, 1716) was a white American aristocrat of the Burwell family of Virginia.
+She is known for having been courted by Governor Francis Nicholson when she was 17 years old.
 When she did not return his affections, the middle-aged Nicholson threatened her family.
 Burwell Berkeley was among the women of the early 18th century that sought a marriage based upon her feelings of love and affection—for a man of refined manners, good character, and emotional health—over political and financial status.
 Nicholson had threatened her family and the man that she would marry.
 Philip Ludwell, a family member, interceded on her behalf and the Virginia Governor's Council asked Anne, Queen of Great Britain to remove Nicholson from his role of governor of the Virginia colony.

 She married Edward Berkeley from another elite family of Virginia and they had a good marriage.
 She died after 13 years of marriage and five children.
 Her epitaph included that "She never in all the time she lived with her Husband gave him so much as once cause to be displeased with Her".